-FYI: The fee that a dentist charges for making dentures will depend in part on exactly what technique is used when the appliance is constructed, "conventional" or "immediate."
-We explain both below.
+Note: The fee that a dentist charges will depend on what technique is used when the denture is constructed, “conventional” or “immediate.”
+We explain both of these terms below.

 a) Conventional full dentures cost –

 - Complete/full denture (conventional) – Upper or lower.